aleph2c/miros-rabbitmq/doc/how_it_works2.rst

 .. _how_it_works2-mirosrabbitlanchart:

-MirosRabbitLanChart
+LanChart
 -------------------
-The MirosRabbitLanChart is responsible for publishing all of the working RabbitMQ consumers that exist on your LAN within a CONNECTION_DISCOVERY event.
+The LanChart is responsible for publishing all of the working RabbitMQ consumers that exist on your LAN within a CONNECTION_DISCOVERY event.
 It was designed to:

 * be created/started/destroyed within another statechart